Newcastle University Students' Union: Student media

 Newcastle Student Radio (NSR) is a student radio station based in the university, which broadcasts 24 hours a day.
-It host's music alongside news, sport and talk programs.
+It hosts music alongside news, sport and talk programs.
 The station aims to cater for a wide range of musical tastes, from Metal and Punk to R&B and swing music.

 NUTV, known as TCTV from 2010–17, is a student television channel first established in 2007.
 NUTV's output is on-demand on its YouTube channel and through live broadcasts.
 It covers events such as student council and sports as well as student-made dramas, cookery programmes and fashion shows.
 It is affiliated with The National Student Television Association (NaSTA) and has links to the Royal Television Society.